CurvSurf/FindSurface-RealityKit-visionOS-Real-Time/USERGUIDE.md

 ## Requirements

-The app runs on an Apple Vision Pro (visionOS 2.0+) device only, and requires your permissions to track your hands and to scan your environment (world sensing) to operate as intended.
+The app runs on an Apple Vision Pro (visionOS 2.0+) device only, and requires your permissions to track your hands and to scan your environment (world sensing) in order to operate as intended.
 Dialogs asking the permissions will be prompted upon launching the app.

 ## How to use